-In its submission to the Henry Review, the Western Australian Government recommended a flow-through shares scheme to address some of the biases in the taxation system by allowing exploration costs to be used as a tax credit for shareholders in smaller exploration companies.
-It noted that Canada, for example, has introduced a flow-through shares scheme and has seen increased levels of exploration activity.
+In its submission to the Henry Review, the Western Australian Government recommended a flow-through shares scheme (such as operates in Canada) to address some of the biases in the taxation system by allowing exploration costs to be used as a tax credit for shareholders in smaller exploration companies.

-Furthermore, the Commonwealth Government made a pre-election commitment to introduce a flow-through shares scheme for smaller explorers, potentially as part of a broader flow-through taxation approach for small businesses which may be particularly disadvantaged in raising finance from traditional sources.
+Furthermore, the Commonwealth Government made a pre-election commitment in 2007 to introduce a flow-through shares scheme for smaller explorers, potentially as part of a broader flow-through taxation approach for small businesses which may be particularly disadvantaged in raising finance from traditional sources.